Alexander-Bergmann/Obsidian-Math-Color/README.md

 # Math Color

 ## Overview
-Math Color is a plugin for Obsidian that enhances your mathematical notation by allowing you to easily color selected math expressions.
+Math Color is a plugin for Obsidian that enhances your mathematical notation by allowing you to easily and quickly color selected math expressions.

 ## Features
 - Simply right click to color any math expression with your choice of color.
 - Easy integration into your existing Obsidian setup.
 - Made to fit well with the Fast Text Color community plugin.
-- Supports both editing and reading mode.
+- Supports both editing and reading view inlines.
 - Supports keybinding.

 ## Manual Installation